Alimedhat000/til/Auth/Passport.md

-## What Are User Authentication Choices?

-When building secure applications, authenticating users is a key step.
-There are several common methods used to manage authentication.
-Below are three popular choices:

-1. Session-Based Authentication
-How it works: When a user logs in, the server creates a session and stores it (typically in memory or a database).
-A session ID is then sent to the user's browser via a cookie.

-On each request: The cookie is sent with every HTTP request, allowing the server to verify the session ID and identify the user.

-- Pros:
-	- Secure (especially when used with HTTPS and HTTP-only cookies)
-	- Server can easily invalidate sessions

-- Cons:
-	- Requires server-side storage
-	- Not ideal for scalable or distributed systems without extra setup (e.g., shared session store like Redis)

-2. JWT (JSON Web Token) Authentication
-How it works: After a successful login, the server generates a signed JWT containing user data and sends it to the client.
-The client stores this token (usually in localStorage or sessionStorage).

-On each request: The token is sent in the Authorization header.

-- Pros:
-	- Stateless and scalable — no server-side session storage needed
-	- Can contain user roles and claims inside the token

-- Cons:
-	- Cannot easily revoke tokens unless you implement a token blacklist
-	- Larger token size due to payload

-3. OAuth (Open Authorization)
-How it works: Used for granting third-party applications limited access to user data without exposing credentials.
-Often used with "Login with Google/Facebook/etc."

-Flow: Involves redirecting the user to an authorization server, granting permissions, then receiving an access token.

-- Pros:
-	- Widely adopted and secure when implemented correctly
-	- Great for integrating with third-party APIs

-- Cons:
-	- More complex to implement
-	- Requires handling token expiration and refresh logic

----
 ## What is Passport JS?

 **Passport.js** is a popular **authentication middleware for Node.js**.
 It provides a flexible and modular approach to authenticate requests in your Node.js applications.